neoclide/vim-easygit/Readme.md

 * *Gstatus*         Show git status in a temporary buffer.
 * *Ggrep*           Git grep repo of current file, and show result in quickfix
 * *Gmerge*          Git merge with branch complete

+Those commands have reasonable complete setting, use `<tab>` to complete commands.

 ## Full documentation